Informational Interviews

 • Call or email to explain your request and obtain an appointment.
 Use a personal referral, if possible.

-• Explain your request to schedule an appointment for gathering information about his/her career.
+• Explain your request to schedule an appointment for gathering information about their career.
 Indicate clearly that you are not looking for a job, but conducting research to help you make better career decisions.

 • Written requests for appointments are most effective if followed up by a telephone inquiry to confirm an appointment time.